Strictest lockdown rules in Liverpool as PM divides England into three COVID alert levels

 Residents will also be advised against travelling in and out of these areas, while it will be up local politicians as to whether other leisure venues such as gyms and casinos should also close.

 However, non-essential shops, schools and universities will remain open.

-Mr Johnson told MPs that the Liverpool City Region will be placed in the “very high” level and, following talks with local leaders, that gyms, leisure centres, betting shops and casinos will also close in the region.
+Mr Johnson told MPs that the Liverpool City Region will be placed in the very high level and, following talks with local leaders, that gyms, leisure centres, betting shops and casinos will close alongside pubs and bars in the region.